vvvv/AppWithPluginsDemo/README.md

 - "Rescan Plugins" button in `MyApp` does not work for TexFX plugins
 - Plugins referencing VL.Stride will contain a Stride bundle (data\db\default.bundle) which is quite big
 - Untested: A plugin that makes use of native dll
-- `MyApp` needs a reference to `VL.Stride` or the exported app might not run.
+- If your plugins make use of VL.Stride you will also have to reference VL.Stride from `MyApp` or the exported app might not run.
 This seems to be an issue with source package pre-compilation.
-Probably not an issue if `MyApp.Host` would be a regular nuget package.
+Probably not an issue if `MyApp.Host` would be a regular (ie. not source package) nuget package.

 ## Possible improvements
 Feel free to [get in touch](https://vvvv.org/support/) if any of these are interesting to you: